 What is WINFR Tool?

-WINFR a command-line tool from Microsoft that can recover files such as JPEG, PDF, PNG, MPEG, Office files, MP3 & MP4, ZIP files and more.
+WINFR is a command-line tool from Microsoft that can recover files such as JPEG, PDF, PNG, MPEG, Office files, MP3 & MP4, ZIP files and more.
 It supports all storage devices and formats, including HDD, SSD, USB, memory cards and NTFS, FAT, exFAT and ReFS file systems.
 Using this tool, you can search based on file names, keywords, file paths or extensions.

 How to Recover Deleted Files using WINFR on Windows 11/10?